bishopZ/Frame.js/readme.md

 	Frame.log('nav items', navItems); // mostly the same as console.log
 	Frame.error('something went wrong', error); // announces errors in console with special formatting

-These are all similar to console.log, but are silent in production mode so that developer's console comments can be left in the code without being echoed to end users.
+These are all similar to console.log, but can be made silent in production so that developer's console comments can be left in the code without being echoed to end users.
 This is sorely needed in large JS applications.

 The Debug Level changes which debug messages are sent to console.
 The level can be changed as the application runs.